tabfloater/tabfloater/docs/DEVELOPING.md

  * [npm](https://www.npmjs.com/)
  * [web-ext](https://github.com/mozilla/web-ext) (only for Firefox)

 To build the extension, run the following.
-You only need to do this for the first time.
+You only need to do this once.

 ```Shell
 cd extension